harshm121/harshm121.github.io/index.md

 # News

+- [Jan 22] Working with [Prof Zsolt Kira](https://faculty.cc.gatech.edu/~zk15/) on label-efficient frameworks.
+- [May 22] Started summer internship at Amazon Fashion as an Applied Scientist.
 - [Nov 21] 'Recommendation of Compatible Outfits Conditioned on Style' accepted for presentation for the ECIR'22 Full Paper track!
 - [Oct 21] Fashion Compatibility work done at Flipkart accepted for demo at CODS-COMAD 2022!
 - [Aug 21] Working as Graduate Research Assistant with [Prof. Devi Parikh](https://www.cc.gatech.edu/~parikh/) and collaborating with [Gunjan Aggarwal](https://gunagg.github.io/).